dynamicstrategies/cardano-reward-calculator/README.md

 ## Using NextJs
 We chose the NextJS framework as it is one of the most common forms to launch a web project and is well understood in the developer's community.
-An example using Create React App is also provided in the separate folder - the create-react-app, is being discontinued and does not have the same security updates as NextJS.
 Create React App is not advisable for a production deployment.
 For more info on the choice of framework check the React guidance
 <a href="https://react.dev/learn/start-a-new-react-project">here</a>

 ### Install and Run